Mortgage loan calculator with PMI, tax, insurance, extra payments, simple and a compound method, EIR, HOA-Fee, Bi-Weekly payments.

 Before buying a property, we must inquire how much is HOA contribution, as it can have an effect on whether we can afford this purchase.

-So how do amortization schedules work?When paying of the debt, a certain amount of money goes towards the interest and a certain amount of money goes towards the principal.
+So how do amortization schedules work?When paying off the debt, a certain amount of money goes towards the interest and a certain amount of money goes towards the principal.
 The two amounts do not stay the same the whole time as in the beginning the larger portion of the money is directed towards the interest and later towards the principal.
-An amortization schedule would denote the numbers and their changes in the process of repaying of the debt.
+An amortization schedule would denote the numbers and their changes in the process of repaying the debt.
 Its primary role is to design and arrange the process of paying off a loan.
 Another thing that should definitely be taken into consideration, when dealing with amortization schedules, is the method of payment.
 We have a lot of options: Monthly, accelerated monthly, weekly, bi-weekly, accelerated weekly, accelerated bi-weekly.
 By choosing the right one, a fairly big percentage of the interest money can be saved.
-Usually, monthly payments have a higher EIR or Effective Interest Rate than weekly or even accelerated weekly ones and can thus help the money saving process.
+Usually, monthly payments have a higher EIR or Effective Interest Rate than weekly or even accelerated weekly ones and can thus help the money-saving process.
 The exact calculations can be obtained from Mortgage Calculator Bi-Weekly.

 Insurance is a significant cost.
 It must be included in the mortgage amortization calculator with PMI.

 Although the interest and the principal are responsible for the majority of monthly mortgage expenses, there is another big part that needs to be included in the mortgage payment calculator with PMI.
 This is the famous insurance.
-There has been a lot of talk about PMI (private mortgage insurance) before, but the buyer should also invest in the homeowners insurance.
+There has been a lot of talk about PMI (private mortgage insurance) before, but the buyer should also invest in the homeowner’s insurance.
 This might seem like unnecessary expense as the mortgage bill with numerous extra payments and HOA fees might be high already, but this can protect the buyer from unexpected circumstances, which could destroy the possibility of keeping the newly-bought facility.
-If the object is located in the area that is prune to natural disasters (earthquakes, floods, volcano eruptions, etc.) it would be wise to invest a little extra each month to avoid occurrences that would enable more debt.
+If the object is located in the area that is prone to natural disasters (earthquakes, floods, volcano eruptions, etc.) it would be wise to invest a little extra each month to avoid occurrences that would enable more debt.
 It is better to be safe than sorry!